all wish we were born under different circumstances,

-Wondering what if a small ripple effected the fabric of
+wondering what if a small ripple affected the fabric of

 different turn.
 Or perhaps there are multiverses and every

 possible outcome exists - in other times and places.